ArchiveTeam/IA.BAK/README.md

 * `Can I store the backups on an NFS or SMB filesystem?` Kinda.
 If you're using SMB then you're on your own (but do send us a pull request).
 If you're using NFS then you'll have to install git-annex manually (as the default install tarball uses symlinks), and you'll have to add "-c annex.sshcaching=false" to the ANNEXGETOPTS file so that git-annex doesn't try to create unix sockets on your NFS filesystem.

+* `I keep seeing this error message from git-annex: "Unable to access these remotes: web"; what do I do?` This indicates that a file used to exist on archive.org but has since been hidden for one reason or another.
+The message will also list which git remotes are believed to contain the file; if remotes other than the web remote are listed then you could contact that user and arrange for access to the file.
+The best way to do this is to set up mutual SSH access.

+* `What do I do when git-annex tells me "verification of content failed"?` This means that git-annex tried to verify the content of a file it has downloaded, but failed to do so.
+Most likely the file has changed since we first added it to the shard.
+This is most common with torrent files and the *_meta.xml files.